jmcabo/advent2020_myanswers/README.md

 # advent2020_myanswers
-Answers to some of the programming challenges in the Advent Of Code 2020 programming challenge.
+Answers to some of the programming challenges in the Advent Of Code 2020 programming challenge, which are ficticious programming problems for christmas each year, linked in https://adventofcode.com/2020

         Run each day like, if in linux:

             chmod +x day1.go
-            ./day1
+            ./day1.go

         otherwise: